 Rabbi Joe served as an Executive Director for Hillel Foundations for approximately five years.
 He loved programming, teaching, and working with the students, and found it deeply rewarding, but did not thrive in the increasingly administrative and fund-raising role that was thrust upon him.
 Regretfully, Rabbi Joe chose to end his association with the national Hillel organization.
 Although Rabbi Joe officially left the Hillel organization, he makes himself available to serve as a rabbinic adviser to the Hillels at Washington and Lee University and James Madison University, and responds to students from many different institutions.

-Susequently, Rabbi Joe found his way to his pulpits in the Shenandoah Valley.
+Subsequently, Rabbi Joe found his way to the pulpit in the Shenandoah Valley.

 Rabbi Joe has also remained active as a part-time copyeditor, proofreader, and indexer for a variety of Hebrew-English publications, including the Hebrew-English Tanakh (published by the Jewish Publication Society -JPS), several volumes in the series on the Talmud by H. Gamoran, and a series (in progress through Stanford U. Press) translating the Zohar by D. Matt.

 Throughout his adult years, Rabbi Joe has remained active in the Jewish community wherever he lived, teaching, leading services, and working with groups and individuals as opportunities and needs have arisen.

 If you should hear or know of anyone who is ill, hospitalized or shut-in, or who might otherwise wish a visit or call from the rabbi, please email or leave a message on the telephone answering machine at the synagogue.
 Messages are checked frequently.